 Not sure what to do about weeds on your property?
 Need help with species identification?
 TCWP offers consultations on your property to help identify and formulate a plan to treat species according to your property goals.

 Want a snapshot of your property’s weed situation?
 TCWP will walk your property and map invasive species using GIS technology.
-Landowners will be provided with an easy to read map with invasive species color coded for easy identification and locating.
+Landowners will be provided with an easy to read a map with invasive species color-coded for easy identification and locating.

 *Property owner consents to data collection and allows for TCWP usage for program purposes where appropriate.

-Invasive Species Management Plans – Following a consultation and mapping session, TCWP will create a management plan tailor made for your property goals.
+Following a consultation and mapping session, TCWP will create a management plan tailor-made for your property goals.
 Invasive Species Management Plans include photos and descriptions of species, treatment recommendations, and general information with regard to integrated invasive species management.

-Land Development Planning – TCWP is happy to assist with creating the necessary management plans for complying with Teton Count LDRs.
+TCWP is happy to assist with creating the necessary management plans for complying with Teton Count LDRs.
 Management plans can be written by a private firm, private landowner, or by TCWP.
-Visit our Land Development Regulation Compliance page to review required information.
+Visit our Land Development Regulation Compliance page to review the required information.

-Looking for a contractor?
-Visit our Contact List 2017 for: Weed control, Tree care, Mosquito treatments, Government agencies, Hydro seeding, Native seed mixes, Irrigation systems, Ponds, and Animal pests.
+Visit our Contact List for 2022 for: Weed control, Tree care, Mosquito treatments, Government agencies, Hydro seeding, Native seed mixes, Irrigation systems, Ponds, and Animal pests.